 Iterative: DevOps is based on an Iterative principle of using a process that is repeatable.
 But with each iteration, we aim to make the process more efficient and better.

 Self-Service: In DevOps, we automate things and give self-service options to other teams so that they are empowered to deliver the work in their domain.

 36. Are you more Dev or more Ops?

 Answer: This is a tricky question.
-DevOps is a new concept and in any organization the maturity of DevOps varies from highly Operations oriented to highly DevOps oriented.
-In some projects teams are very mature and practice DevOps in it true form.
-In some projects, teams rely more on Operations team.
+DevOps is a new concept and in any organization, the maturity of DevOps varies from highly Operations oriented to highly DevOps oriented.
+In some projects, teams are very mature and practice DevOps in their true form.
+In some projects, teams rely more on the Operations team.

-Sine REST is lightweight; it has very good performance in a software system.
-It is also one of the foundations for creating highly scalable systems that provide a service to large number of clients.
+Since REST is lightweight; it has very good performance in a software system.
+It is also one of the foundations for creating highly scalable systems that provide a service to a large number of clients.

 The First Way: Systems Thinking: In this principle, we see the DevOps as a flow of work from left to right.
 This is the time taken from Code check into the feature being released to an End customer.
 In DevOps culture, we try to identify the bottlenecks in this.

-Standard Process: At DevOps we try to follow standard deployment and development process that has already gone through security audits.
-This helps in minimizing the introduction of any new security loopholes due to change in the standard process.\
+Standard Process: At DevOps, we try to follow the standard deployment and development process that has already gone through security audits.
+This helps in minimizing the introduction of any new security loopholes due to the change in the standard process.

 40. What is Self-testing Code?